opendatahub-io/odh-dashboard/docs/architecture.md

 ### Coding Structure

-> **Note**: Some sections do not fully comply -- there is a cleanup effort underway, do not let that dissuade you from the correct architecture choices
+> **Note**: Some folders do not fully comply with this design -- there is a cleanup effort underway -- do not let that dissuade you from following the correct architecture choices noted down below when adding new features / code.

 - `/src/api` -- The current API
     - This content should be isolated to the main effort to make the call